A LIMITS TO GROWTH CRITIQUE OF THE RADICAL LEFT:

 Scarcities are already evident regarding food in general, fish, water, many industrial minerals and petroleum, with estimates of peak coal occurring within a few decades.
 Yet only about one fifth of the worldÕs people have rich world consumption rates and six times as many will soon be aspiring to them.
 Rich world per capita resource consumption rates are around 15 times those of the poorest half of the worldÕs people so extraction rates can be expected to accelerate dramatically.
 The Chinese are reported to be opening one new coal-fired power station each week.
 If 9 billion were to use petroleum at the rate that Americans do then annual production would have to be times its present volume.

 These and other figures from within the limits to growth case are well known but their significance is not generally recognised.
 The main point is to do with the magnitude of the problems.
 The overshoot is far too great to be dealt with within or by a society committed to affluence or growth, whether capitalist or "socialist".
 A sustainable society cannot be defined other than in terms of levels of resource consumption, production, consumption and GDP that are a small fraction of present rich world or global levels, and that do not increase over time.
-The above figures indicate that the fraction is likely to be in the region of one-tenth of present Australian per capita levels.

 The radical left has been about as unwilling to think in these terms as the neo-liberals or the mainstream (or the greens in fact; almost all green parties and agencies fail to question affluence and growth, knowing that if they do their voters and subscribers will desert them; see Moseley 2010 and Smith 2011 for documentation of the failure.)
 It will be explained below that the limits to growth analysis requires many traditional core left assumptions about the revolution to be jettisoned.